Common Addiction Treatment Medications

 - Rapid heart beat

 Naltrexone is used to help both recovering alcoholics and drug addicts stay sober.
 The medicine is not a cure for addiction; it is simply one part of a multi-disciplinary treatment program for substance abuse that may also include counseling, group meetings, detoxification, and other treatments.
-Naltrexone comes in either a tablet (ReVia, Depade) or injectable form (Vivitrol) and is typically available only by prescription.
+Naltrexone comes in either a tablet (ReVia, Depade) or injectable form (Vivitrol) and is available only by prescription.

 Some side effects associated with using naltrexone include: